SherifElMahdi/model-deployment-azureml-sdk/README.md

 03. Jupyter Notebook.
 Don't have?
 [Download & Install Jupyter Notebook](http://jupyter.org/install)
 04. Azure Machine Learning SDK for Python.
 Don't have?
 [Install Azure ML Python SDK](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/intro?view=azure-ml-py)

+If you are lazy to download and install prerequisites, you can use Azure Data Science Virtual Machine (DSVM).
+DSVM is a pre-configured development/experimentation environment in the Azure cloud that is designed for data science work.
+[Check it out](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-environment#dsvm)